The AQI for each city is based on the average value of all air quality monitoring stations there. (File)

-The air quality was in the "very poor" category in Ghaziabad, while it remained in the "poor" zone in Noida, Greater Noida, Gurgaon and Faridabad in the national capital region, according to data issued by a government agency on Friday.
+The average air quality was recorded in the "very poor" category in Ghaziabad while it was "poor" in Noida, Greater Noida, Faridabad and Gurgaon, according to data issued by a government agency on Monday.

-Presence of pollutant PM 2.5 and PM 10 also remained high in the five immediate neighbours of Delhi, according to the air quality index (AQI) maintained by the Central Pollution Control Board (CPCB).
+Levels of PM2.5 and PM10 also remained high in the air of the five cities neighbouring Delhi, according to the air quality index (AQI) maintained by the Central Pollution Control Board (CPCB).

-The average 24-hour AQI at 4 pm on Friday was 304 in Ghaziabad, 297 in Greater Noida, 288 in Noida, 214 in Faridabad and 224 in Gurgaon, according to CPCB's Sameer app.
+The average AQI at 4 pm was 318 in Ghaziabad, 294 in Greater Noida, 290 in Noida, 265 in Faridabad and 296 in Gurgaon, according to CPCB's Sameer app.

-The AQI for each city is based on the average value of all stations there.
-Noida, Faridabad, Ghaziabad have four stations each, while Gurgaon has three and Greater Noida two, according to the app.
+The AQI for each city is based on the average value of all air quality monitoring stations there.
+Ghaziabad and Gurgaon have three such stations and Noida, Greater Noida and Faridabad have two each, according to the app.